Computer Science Department

 Carnegie Mellon University

-Towards this mission, I am looking for graduate students with strong backgrounds in 1) the formal aspects of programming languages and 2) building realistic systems and tools.
-Students are not required to be strong in both, though I would like students to have an interest in both.
+Towards this mission, we are looking for graduate students with strong backgrounds in 1) the formal aspects of programming languages and 2) building realistic systems and tools.
+Students are not required to be strong in both, though it would be good to have an interest in both.
 I am happy to talk to strong postdoctoral candidates and enthusiastic undergraduate students as well.

 You may read more about our research group and active projects here.

 CMU has a large and active Principles of Programming group.
 The group has become even larger and more active now that Jan Hoffmann, Matt Fredrikson, and I have joined.
 The School of Computer Science PhD application is here.

 Research projects include, but are not limited to, the following.